sf-wdi-gaia/algorithm-complexity-and-big-o/README.md

 <details><summary>*Optional: Can you think of an example of an `O(log n)` algorithm?*</summary>

 An common example is finding an item in a sorted list with a balanced search tree or a binary search!
-Here's some pseudocode:

 ```ruby